Holy Angels Anglo Indian Higher Secondary School: Houses

-Mother Hermine was a missionary who led her little flock of nuns to China where they were brutally murdered along with several other missionaries during the Boxer Rebellion.
-What was remarkable was that despite being warned of impending danger Mother Hermine inspired her sisters not to desert the orphans for whom they were working and faced death with a smile, singing praises of God.
-Hermine house has adopted her motto-"By Adversity To The Stars".
+Mother Hermine was a missionary who led a group of nuns to China where they were murdered along with several other missionaries during the Boxer Rebellion.
+Despite being warned of the impending danger, Mother Hermine inspired her sisters not to desert the orphans for whom they were working and faced death with a smile, singing praises of God.
+Hermine House has adopted her motto- "By Adversity To The Stars".